Poly Implant Prothèse: Legal process

 By February 2011, TÜV Rheinland sued PIP, claiming it had been "thoroughly and continuously misled" regarding the silicone used.
 Many executives are expected to face charges of aggravated fraud in an ongoing court case in France, expected to be scheduled for October 2012, which carries the possibility of prison terms of up to five years.

 The death of a cancer victim who had such implants may result in more serious charges of involuntary manslaughter.

 Frédéric Van Roekeghem, general director for La Caisse Nationale d'Assurance Maladie (French state social insurance agency, CNAM), will go to court regarding the complaints of bad implants.
 A criminal charge will be made within a few days he said to TF1 on 25 December 2011.
 The decision has been made in consultation with minister of health, Xavier Bertrand.

 Mas underwent a difficult surgery regarding a vascular problem that prevents him from walking said his lawyer Haddad.
 Sources say a Marseilles court could soon announce fraud charges against four to six former PIP employees.

 A fraud case was filed against PIP on 30 December 2011 by France's state-run health insurance fund (CNAM) officials in Marseille announced.
 Which is near the company's laboratory at La Seyne-sur-Mer.
 On 26 January 2012 at just before 07:00 the founder Mas was arrested in the home of a friend in the Six-Fours in the Var located in South of France and taken into custody.

 Investigators searched the house.
 A deputy chief executive was also arrested at his home.

 Philippe Courtois, a lawyer represents 1 300 women in France.
 Laurent Gaudon, represents four women and say a surgeon should inform about complications from both the surgery and devices used.

 Nathalie Lozano, lawyer, represents more than 1 400 women from Colombia, Argentina, United Kingdom and Venezuela.
 She claims TÜV Rheinland's gross negligence in the process of certifying the quality process.

 On 17 April 2013, the trial of 5 executives in begun in Marseille, France.
 Those charged are the company founder Mr Mas, who was booed in the court, his deputy Claude Couty, the quality director Hannelore Font, technical director Loic Gossart and products chief Thierry Brinon.
 They face up to five years in prison.
 The trial was expected to last until 17 May.

 On 10 December 2013, Jean-Claude Mas was sent to prison for four years, and was fined 75,000 euros (£63,000) by a court in Marseille, France.
 The court also ordered TÜV Rheinland to pay 4,000 Euros to each victim.
 TUV Rheinland was responsible for issuing safety certificates to PIP following annual inspections.
+Mas died in 2019.

 In May 2021, a French court affirmed that German firm TÜV Rheinland was partially liable for damages.
 TUV Rheinland was responsible for issuing safety certificates to PIP following annual inspections.
 Mas told police that "... employees would remove evidence of the industrial silicone gel before TUV Rheinland made its annual inspections."
 The court held that TUV Rheinland was negligent in not detecting the fraud.